pcal43/splitscreen/README.md

 ## Other features

-* Username is displayed in the upper-left corner (so you can tell which window is which)
+* Username is displayed in the upper-left corner of the main menu (so you can tell which window is which)
 * Skips the 'I Know What I'm Doing' backup screen

 ![System](https://github.com/pcal43/splitscreen/blob/main/etc/screenshot-0.png?raw=true)